TheBenjiNecessity/TheMoleServer/README.md

 - Balconies
     The players are presented with a 5x5 grid of spaces where each space represents a balcony on the fascade of a hotel.
 Each player starts at a random location on this grid and players have 5 minutes to move around the hotel and figure out where each player must be standing (on the grid) by figuring out a series of clues.
 Each clue can only be seen if a player is standing on the balcony where the clue is located.

+- See no evil, speak no evil, hear no evil - 6 players Players are separated into three roles (see, hear, and speak) and have 5 minutes to get a message across from one group to another.
+The see no evil players should position themselves so that they can't see the other players (turn their backs).
+    (The speak no evil group are the starting group and they can't say anything during the challenge and must rely on charades)
+    (The hear no evil group is in the middle and is watching the speak no evil group do charades) (The hear no evil group then must speak to the see no evil group about what the speak no evil group are charading) (The see no evil group then solves a riddle based on the clues given) (SpNE shown a riddle)
+    (HNE shown nothing)
+    (SNE shown an input)
+    (Everyone can answer the riddle but the speak no evil people can't talk and only the see no evil can enter anything)

 # Types of possible challenges
 - Move through a course and try to get to the end
     Pick up money along the way